 - When operating in change management mode, users can make changes to supported policies, but they cannot save the changes.
-For example, you could go through the dialog box to create a new Platform Settings policy without an open ticket, but when you click OK to actually create the policy, you will get an error and the policy will not be created. - The following activities require that all tickets be in a terminal state, that is, approved or discarded: backup/restore. - Deleting a device from the inventory requires that all tickets involving that device be approved or discarded. - Some processes, such as deployment and backup/restore, prevent you from changing the Change Management mode.
+For example, you could go through the dialog box to create a new Platform Settings policy without an open ticket, but when you click OK to actually create the policy, you will get an error and the policy will not be created. - The following activities require that all tickets be in a terminal state, that is, approved or discarded: backup/restore, moving a device between domains, upgrading Management Center. - Deleting a device from the inventory requires that all tickets involving that device be approved or discarded.

+- Some processes, such as deployment and backup/restore, prevent you from changing the Change Management mode.
 Wait until the process completes to change the mode. - Your ability to create objects while configuring a feature is constrained based on whether the feature and objects are all supported by change management.
 For example, importing a configuration is not supported by change management.
 Therefore, you cannot create security zone objects, which are supported, during the import.
-On the other hand, you can create new objects while configuring access control rules, because both are supported.
+On the other hand, you can create new objects while configuring access control rules, because both are supported. - When using cloud-delivered Firewall Management Center, a user defined in Cisco Defense Orchestrator is available to be assigned tickets only after the user cross-launches cdFMC at least once.
+Until the first cross-launch, the user does not exist in cdFMC.